- October 31, 2023: Supported apps not restricted to US app stores; Linked to refresh resource.

 - April 14, 2022: Updated with more details on observation methods and frequently asked questions.

 To collect the information relevant to the Mobile Application Security risk vector, we use tools and proprietary observation methods that enable us to observe mobile application actions and tasks during runtime.
 Our analysis methods consist of static and dynamic analysis at the application level.
 We focus on mobile applications that run on devices, not the devices themselves; typically, we do not include device-level checks such as root access.

 What information is produced in each test?

 While we can provide information about detected issues, we can only provide detailed insights in specific cases.
 This is because our analysis is based on application behavior, not a line-by-line reading of the source code.
 In most cases, we are able to provide remediation information in the issue description.
 Since each implementation varies between software development teams, remediation is application-specific.
-Remediation will need to be assessed by the organization based on the detected issues.
+Remediation needs to be assessed by the organization based on the detected issues.

 How are applications identified for testing?

 We use a combination of automated discovery mechanisms and user-provided feedback to identify relevant mobile applications for each of our customers.
 Alongside customer-submitted applications and an application mapping process, we monitor the top 1000 applications in each category of each application store.